Kids today are glued to the phone, sleep deprived, binge on video games, social media dependent, anxiety-ridden and struggle to develop social skills.

 ScreenAge Bootcamp was formed in response to the public outcry from families concerned about the impact of addictive digital media.
 Frustrated by the lack of viable solutions, we created our own.
 Our programs help families take back control of technology and start using it to enhance real life.

-The first step to creating tech-life balance for yourself and your children is creating a parent-child agreement around tech and media use.
+The first step to stopping the constant fighting about screens is creating a parent-child agreement around tech and media use.
 We call it a Screen Contract and it's the most powerful tool in our parenting box.

 "We gave our kids phones in middle school, but quickly screens began affecting them in disturbing ways.
 We often don't get home from work until dinnertime, so constant nagging or hiding devices wasn’t an option.
 Marissa and Sherri recommended the right technology and helped us create family systems that work for us.
 Now, we feel more in control of tech and media and we’re confident that we can manage the way technology impacts our family over time"